 “The government of President Robert Mugabe continues to violate human rights without regard to protections in the country’s 2013 constitution.
 It has intensified repression against thousands of people who peacefully protest human rights violations and the deteriorating economic situation.
 Police use excessive force to crush dissent and violate the basic rights of civil society activists, human rights defenders, journalists, and government opponents.
 Widespread impunity for abuses by the police and state security agents remains.
 President Mugabe has undermined the independence of the judiciary and of the Zimbabwe Human Rights Commission (ZHRC) through verbal assaults on the two institutions.” —Human Rights Watch

 I was invited to the house of a woman who worked at the park.
 When we got there it turned out it’s not actually a house, but two sheds for over 20 people to live in.
-Compare it to giant villas with even bigger swimming pools where white immigrants in Zimbabwe live.
+Compare it to giant villas with even bigger swimming pools where white immigrants in Zimbabwe live (yes, I visited these houses too).

 After the meal, some women started playing some music on hand-made instruments.
 We were all taken to dance and sing with them for the rest of the afternoon.
 Those people seemed to be the happiest family on the planet earth.